 After you have successfully e-filed your uncontested divorce case, provide your spouse with the notice of divorce filing and notification can be provided with following methods of services:

-- Waiver of Citation: This is for the case when there is complete agreement in all issues between the divorcing parties and spouse doesn’t want copy of divorce filing and signs it.
+- Waiver of Citation: This is for the case when there is complete agreement in all issues between the divorcing parties and spouse doesn’t want a copy of divorce filing and signs it.

-- Service by publication: For the case when you are unable to find your spouse, you have to file affidavit with the court stating that you are unable to find your spouse with your honest efforts and publish your petition on newspapers for finding your spouse.
+- Service by publication: For the case when you are unable to find your spouse, you have to file an affidavit with the court stating that you are unable to find your spouse with your honest efforts and publish your petition on newspapers for finding your spouse.

 Attend the hearing on the court in the designated date.
 If both parties are in agreement on all issues hearing concludes within ten minutes.

 Finally, you need to file Divorce Decree along with Information on Suit Affecting Family form by yourself which judge will sign after 60 days of date of filing of petition.
-After the judge signs your Final Decree of Divorce, turn it in to the clerk’s office.
+After the judge signs your Final Decree of Divorce, turn it into the clerk’s office.
 Your divorce is not final until you do so.
 Get a certified copy of your Final Decree of Divorce from the clerk while you are there.
 The clerk may charge a fee for the certified copy.

 In this way, you can handle your uncontested divorce case following these simple steps and get benefited from the e-fling service.
-It is not complex case when it comes to uncontested divorce.
+It is not the complex case when it comes to uncontested divorce.
 You can even file a case on your own and get the verdict without the help of the lawyer or attorneys.
-But it is always better to approach to the courts with your lawyer rather than alone because if something goes wrong, the legal processes can be confusing and frustrating to handle.
+But it is always better to approach the courts with your lawyer rather than alone because if something goes wrong, the legal processes can be confusing and frustrating to handle.